 The output gives the best fit Doppler parameters given the constraints.
-It does not give a e.g. a temperature estimate directly, but this can be inferred from the Doppler parameters.
+It does not give a temperature estimate directly, but this can be inferred from the Doppler parameters.
 There are some things to be aware of:

 - Do not use the same lower case letter more than once, since then the program does not know what you are trying to link a variable to.
 This does not mean you are restricted to 26 linked parameters however the "j" in the example above could be replaced by a two-letter combination (e.g. "ja"), and in such a case "J" should be changed to "JA".
 This means there are 676 independent tied or fixed systems possible, which should be plenty! - Note that you can't fix both the turbulent and thermal Doppler parameters at the same time, because this fixes the total b-value (which you can do, as above).
 If the turbulent value input is non-zero, then the temperature value is ignored, whatever it is, and the program treats it as an input value zero.
-Note that the letter should be earlier in the alphabet than the 'lastchtied' one in the setup file, since if not it is liable to try fitting a turbulent and thermal component simultaneously using a different prescription. - In this case the column densities are free parameters, but you can fix and tie these as well if you want to.
-Fixing is obvious, but tied column densities is not something which has been wanted often.
-There is one possibility which is catered for demanding that ion ratios within a complex velocity system are the same for selected components of that complex.
-This is described in subsection 11.5
+Note that the letter should be earlier in the alphabet than the 'lastchtied' one in the setup file, since if not it is liable to try fitting a turbulent and thermal component simultaneously using a different prescription. - The example above is fine for getting fully turbulent linked Doppler parameters, but it breaks down if you want to fix the temperature to be some more realistic value.
+If you want the temperature to be 5000K, for example, then you must use the other input format.
+So the block above becomes, for that temperature,